NONPROFIT AND BUSINESS SUPPORT

 Clean Energy Resources for Food Shelves

-Bemidji community food shelf shopperEnergy efficiency and solar projects are great ways to save money on energy bills, improve facilities, and provide a healthier and more inviting environment to shoppers.
+Clean energy projects are great ways to save money on energy bills, improve facilities, and provide a healthier, more inviting environment to shoppers.

-CERTs offers free resources and custom project assistance so your food shelf can save money on energy use and better support your community.
+CERTs offers free resources and custom project assistance so your food shelf can save money on energy use and use the savings to support the community it serves.

 Energy Efficiency + Renewable Energy Projects for Food Shelves